Reds vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Walker and the Arizona Diamondbacks will see Hunter Greene at the rubber for the Cincinnati Reds in the second game of a four-game series, Friday at 9:40 PM ET.
+The Cincinnati Reds and Matt McLain hit the field against Christian Walker and the Arizona Diamondbacks on Saturday at Chase Field.

-The Diamondbacks are the favorite in this one, at -155, while the underdog Reds have +130 odds to win.
-The over/under is 9 runs for the game.
+The Diamondbacks are the favorite in this one, at -145, while the underdog Reds have +120 odds to play spoiler.
+The contest's total has been set at 9 runs.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.